CONSTITUTION OF THE SOCIALIST PARTY USA

 i.
 If the member is expelled by their local or state organization, the matter shall be automatically appealed to the National Committee.

-ARTICLE X: National Action Committee
+ARTICLE X: National Executive Committee

-Section 1: The National Committee shall establish a National Action Committee that shall be responsible for the carrying on of Socialist Party business affairs and the application of Party decisions between the meetings of the National Committee.
+Section 1: The National Committee shall establish a National Executive Committee that shall be responsible for the carrying on of Socialist Party business affairs and the application of Party decisions between the meetings of the National Committee.

-Section 2: The National Action Committee shall be composed of the National Secretary, National Treasurer, Editor, National Chair or Co-Chairs, and National Vice Chairs and such other members as the National Committee shall designate who are willing and able to attend regular meetings, at least bimonthly.
+Section 2: The National Executive Committee shall be composed of the National Secretary, National Treasurer, Editor, National Chair or Co-Chairs, and National Vice Chairs and such other members as the National Committee shall designate who are willing and able to attend regular meetings, at least bimonthly.

 ARTICLE XI: Referenda